Zeioth/vim-dooku/README.md

 augroup END
 ```
 ## Will you unify all this projects in the future into a single plugin?
-Right now I don't see any big adventage in doing so.
+It might hapen.
+But right now I don't see any big adventage in doing so.

 ## Where do that cheesy name come from?
 From [Star Wars](https://starwars.fandom.com/wiki/Dooku).